2010 FIVB Men's Volleyball World Championship qualification (CAVB)

-The CAVB qualification for the 2010 FIVB Volleyball Men's World Championship saw member nations compete for three places at the finals in Italy.
+The CAVB qualification for the 2010 FIVB Men's Volleyball World Championship saw member nations compete for three places at the finals in Italy.

 Draw

 14 of the 53 CAVB national teams entered qualification.
 (DR Congo later withdrew) The teams were distributed according to their position in the FIVB Senior Men's Rankings as of 5 January 2008 using the serpentine system for their distribution.
 (Rankings shown in brackets) Teams ranked 1–6 did not compete in the second round, and automatically qualified for the third round.